Skip to main content

 Auto vs Manual BPM Mode

-When you create a mix, you decide if you want to use the Auto function or add Manual BPM points.
+When you create a mix, you decide if you want to use the Auto function or add Manual BPM points in the tempo lane.

-• Half: Start in the middle of the transition window.
+• Half: Start the tempo change in the middle of the transition window.

-• Full: Start from the beginning and end at the end of the transition.
+• Full: Start the tempo change from the beginning and end at the end of the transition.

 Find out more about these BPM modes in the following video.